icedream/PropHunt/README.md

 _Important!_ Read the description of these dependencies so everything will be properly installed.

 _Important!_ Also change the player class files as they contain weapons from other addons.
 You might not want to use them.
 In the near future those will be configuration variables (see sh_config.lua).

+_Important!_ The initial configuration does not have working sounds, they are not delivered with this repository.
+You might want to change this manually.